drahcir8805/BuildyAI/ikea-voice-assistant/README.md

 ## Troubleshooting

-**"IKEA PDF not found"** — IKEA's PDF URLs vary by region and product.
-Try pasting the direct URL from the IKEA product page (look for the "Assembly instructions" link), or download and upload the PDF directly.

 **Microphone permission denied** — The browser requires HTTPS or localhost for microphone access.
 Make sure you're on `http://localhost:5173`.